lukaszszymankiewicz/ltools/README.md

 ```

 ----
-Developing Tools for Lighter game ([repo here](https://github.com/lukaszszymankiewicz/lighter))
+Developer Tools for Lighter game ([repo here](https://github.com/lukaszszymankiewicz/lighter))

-This toolschains will contain:
+This toolchain will contain:
  - [ ] level editor
- - [ ] sprite/animations/hitbox editor
+ - [ ] sprite/animation/hitbox editor
  - [ ] light effect sketcher

 ----

-The goal of this tools are to ease developing Lighter game, learn how to use Go programming
+The goal of this tools are to ease developing of Lighter, learn how to use Golang,
-language, and create and create such a program that will allow anybody to make their own creations
+and create such a program that will allow anybody to make their own creations for the game.
-(propably this means that this set of tools will entirely work on browser).

-Project is on its very beggining, so even a set of requirements for such, does not exist by now.
+All tools will work in the browser and will allow to test it out there as well.

 ----